phaethonp/digital_party/Myerson-Hurwicz-Growth-strategy.md

 Example 1: If the party does not understand the political preferences of a user, it cannot design an efficient policy for that group.</br>
 Example 2: If the party does not have access to a user's email address, communication becomes inefficient.</br>

-## How we use the Direct Mechanism model to engage users
+## How we use the Multiple Direct Mechanism model to engage users
 Because each service is an independent mechanism we create mechanisms that are optimal for different groups of participants.
 This allows us  to control the components of each service independently without affecting other services or groups